Kidnapping of Elizabeth Smart: Television interviews

 In October 2003, Elizabeth Smart and her parents were interviewed for a special segment of Dateline NBC.
 The interview, conducted by the Today show's Katie Couric, featured Elizabeth's first interview with any media outlet.
 Couric questioned Elizabeth's parents about their experiences while Elizabeth was missing, including the Smarts' personal opinions concerning Elizabeth's captors.
 Couric then interviewed Elizabeth about school and her life following her kidnapping.

 Shortly after the Dateline interview, Elizabeth Smart and her family were featured on The Oprah Winfrey Show, where Winfrey questioned the Smarts about the kidnapping.

 In July 2006, legal commentator and television personality Nancy Grace interviewed Elizabeth Smart, purportedly to talk about pending legislation on sex-offender registration, but repeatedly asked her for information about her experience.
 In response to the questioning, Elizabeth told Grace, "I really am here to support the bill and not to go into what, you know, what happened to me."
 When Grace persisted, asking Elizabeth what it was like to see out of a niqab her abductors forced her to wear, Elizabeth stated: "I'm really not going to talk about this at this time ... and to be frankly honest I really don't appreciate you bringing all this up."
 Grace did not pursue further questioning about the abduction.

+Smart discussed child abductions on the January 22, 2024, season premiere of the rebooted America's Most Wanted with John Walsh and his son Callahan Walsh.